 One city – one voice

-In 2010 Saffron was commissioned by London & Partners, the official promotional organisation for London, to create a branding programme that would bring together all the various bodies which represent London in the world – Visit London, Think London, Study London, Film London and so on and to create a platform that would enable them to raise the city’s profile globally.
-The brand needed to be flexible enough to enable all of them to use it in a way that was appropriate for their particular audience; at the same time, their activities and messages needed to be consistent enough to build and project a strong brand for London.
+In 2010 Saffron was commissioned by London & Partners, the official promotional organisation for London, to create a branding programme that would bring together all the various bodies which represent London in the world – Visit London, Think London, Study London, Film London etc., and to create a platform that would enable them to raise the city’s profile globally.
+The brand needed to be flexible enough to be implemented across all bodies in a way that was appropriate for their particular audience.
+At the same time, their activities and messaging needed to be consistent enough to build and project a strong brand for London.

 In a word - quirky